sojusrecords/Ensoniq-SD-1-32-Voice-VST-emulation/README.md

 # Known limitations
 - Only 1 instance can be run simultaneous! - yet

-- Not all controllers (e.g. Data Entry) can be automated - yet

 - Aux (dry) outputs not implemented - yet

 - No window resizing, only 1600x720 resolution - yet